mkono505/hcideadlines/index.md

 ## Notes:

-I had been originally making this list for internal members of our lab.
+I had been originally making this list for internal members of the lab I belonged to.

 Please note that:
 <ul>